pktmasseta/pktmasseta.github.io/_rush/index.md

     date: Sept 4th
     events:
       - name: <a href="https://sched.co/m8yO" target="_blank">BBQ & House Tours</a>
-        description: Meet the brothers and learn more about our community at the PKT BBQ and House Tours event!
+        description: Meet the Brothers & learn more about our community at the PKT BBQ & House Tours event!
         start: 1:00pm
         end: 3:00pm
       - name: <a href="https://sched.co/m8yR" target="_blank">Soccer & Capture the Flag</a>